ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics3DSystemsElementBase.rst

 IVehicleGraphics3DSystemsElementBase
 ====================================

-.. py:class:: IVehicleGraphics3DSystemsElementBase
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics3DSystemsElementBase

    object

    Define methods and properties used to configure the 3D properties of a reference system used for displaying vehicle orbits and trajectories.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics3DSystemsElementBase

 Overview
 --------